apiel/zicUi/NOTE.md

 - TODO instead of needToDraw, should push a list of thing to render, if it is the same should skip it

+- TODO make layout conifurable: each page have a list of componenent...

 - TODO slider: rotate encoder 90°

 ```cpp